 - Catholic schools advocate a culture of community rather than govern as a bureaucracy.
 They are places where students find meaning through relationships which are nourished by the curriculum and life within the school.

 - Catholic school graduates rate among some of the highest scholarship recipients for colleges and Universities because of their scholastic grade point averages.

-- Students do better, even those struggling academically, in Catholic schools.
+Students with the Catholic education Arizona believes in do better, even those struggling academically, in Catholic schools.
 There is a certain dynamic at work in the culture of these schools, which has the potential to develop the best in students.